 The Company has acquired loans through acquisitions, some of which have experienced more than insignificant credit deterioration since origination.
 The Company considers all acquired non-accrual loans to be PCD loans.
-In addition, the Company considers loans accruing ninety days or more past due with estimated credit losses or substandard loans with estimated credit losses to be PCD loans.
+In addition, the Company considers loans accruing ninety days or more past due or substandard loans to be PCD loans.
 An ACL is determined using the same methodology as other loans held for investment.
 The ACL determined on a collective basis is allocated to individual loans.
 The sum of a loan's fair value and ACL becomes the initial amortized cost basis.
 The difference between the initial amortized cost basis and the par value of the loan is a noncredit discount or premium, which is amortized into interest income over the life of the loan.
 Subsequent changes to the ACL are recorded through provision for credit losses.